apache/apisix/doc/plugins/traffic-split.md

 **Test plugin:**

-There are 5 requests, 3 requests hit the upstream of port 1981 of the plug-in, and 2 requests hit the upstream of port 1980 of `route`.
+There are 5 requests, 3 requests hit the upstream of port 1981 of the plugin, and 2 requests hit the upstream of port 1980 of `route`.

 ```shell
 $ curl http://127.0.0.1:9080/index.html -i